metaborg/devenv/README.md

 ### Could not create service of type FileAccessTimeJournal using GradleUserHomeScopeServices.createFileAccessTimeJournal()
 The permissions in your `~/.gradle/` directory are too restrictive.
 For example, if you're using WSL, ensure the directory is not a symlink to the Windows' `.gradle/` directory.

+### Error resolving plugin: Plugin request for plugin already on the classpath must not include a version

+> Error resolving plugin [id: 'org.metaborg.gradle.config.devenv', version: '?']
+>
+> Plugin request for plugin already on the classpath must not include a version

+You are not running with the recommended version of Gradle.